DavidBuchanan314/IHateDNS/README.md

 # IHateDNS

-A DNS server with an RESTful HTTP API for setting records, intended for internal testing.
+A DNS server with a RESTful HTTP API for updating records, intended for internal testing.

 ### Invocation